Erfan4708/JobLinker/README.md

 3. Install the required dependencies: `pip install -r requirements.txt`
 4. Set up your database configuration in `settings.py`
 5. Configure your Webdriver settings in `task.py`
+6. Set up a Redis server and run it.
+7. Update your Celery settings in `settings.py` to point to your Redis server.
-6. Run migrations: `python manage.py migrate`
+8. Run migrations: `python manage.py migrate`
-7. Start the Celery worker: `celery -A config worker -l info`
+9. Start the Celery worker: `celery -A config worker -l info`
-8. Start the development server: `python manage.py runserver`
+10. Start the development server: `python manage.py runserver`

 ## Usage